Frequently asked questions about Gustavo Adolfo Rol

 1) Who was Gustavo Adolfo Rol?

-A spiritual Teacher of Christian-Catholic orientation, who lived in Italy in the twentieth century (1903-1994), gifted with many “paranormal powers”, which he defined as “possibilities”.
+A spiritual Master of Christian-Catholic orientation, who lived in Italy in the twentieth century (1903-1994), gifted with many “paranormal powers”, which he defined as “possibilities”.
 A man from a wealthy family, he earned several degrees (Law, Economics, Clinical-Medical Biology), was always elegantly dressed and possessed an encyclopedic body of knowledge; a lover of the arts, he played the violin and piano, and was a painter and antiquarian, after having worked as a banker for a decade during his younger years.

 He met many famous people from his century during his lifetime, from heads of state to artists, as well as many common people from all professions and walks of life.